ConlanMcNamee/yummly_example/README.md

 ```
   The recipes attribute is where our api call will store matches received from Yummly.
   The ingredients attribute will later be replaced by recipes.ingredients in one of our methods
-  And the excludeString will be created by the user as they add ingredients they wish to be excluded from the returned recipes.
+  The excludeString will be created by the user as they add ingredients they wish to be excluded from the returned recipes.

 This next line assists in our api call
 ```